TrashMonks/qud-wiki/README.md

 Check first in the "Releases" tab on GitHub for a recent Windows executable.
 If you want the latest features from source, read on.

+## Tile support
+Tile support requires a download of [caves-of-qud-tiles-200.71.zip](https://www.dropbox.com/s/3hub59uoiamz0vq/caves-of-qud-tiles-200.71.zip?dl=1).
+This does not need to be extracted, just present in the project directory.

 ## Contributing
 See the detailed instructions in `CONTRIBUTING.md`.